North Carolina Association of Cooperative Extension Specialists – BYLAWS

 ARTICLE VIII.
 Membership dues

 Section 1.
 Dues are payable at the beginning of each fiscal year.
 Payment of dues on a multiple year basis is available.
-The amount of dues for full and associate membership as well as changes in the amount of said dues shall be recommended by the Board of Directors and approved by a majority of the membership in attendance at the annual meeting.
+The amount of dues for full membership as well as changes in the amount of said dues shall be recommended by the Board of Directors and approved by a majority of the membership in attendance at the annual meeting.
 Life members shall pay five times the current annual full member dues.

 Section 2: Emeritus and honorary members shall pay no dues.